What Is Commercial Health Insurance?

 1. Coverage: Evaluate the coverage offered by different plans, including the network of healthcare providers, prescription medication coverage, and access to specialists.

-2. Cost: Compare the premiums, deductibles, copayments, and coinsurance of different plans to determine which one aligns with your budget.
+2. Cost: Compare the premiums, deductibles, copayments, and coinsurance of different plans to determine which aligns with your budget.

 3. Flexibility: Consider how important it is for you to have the freedom to choose healthcare providers outside of a network or to see specialists without a referral.